-While licensure does not require the candidate to appear before the Minnesota Iowa Baptist Ministerial Guidance Committee, nor to be examined by a council of representatives from like-minded churches, it is strongly recommended that all licensed personnel should undergo a careful examination by the licensing church as to their doctrine, lifestyle, and character as well as their capabilities concerning their specific ministry responsibility.
+While licensure does not require the candidate to be examined by a council of representatives from like-minded churches, it is strongly recommended that all licensed personnel should undergo a careful examination by the licensing church as to their doctrine, lifestyle, and character as well as their capabilities concerning their specific ministry responsibility.

-These Steps to Ordination describe the process by which the churches of Converge North Central, in light of established and accepted norms and under the direction of the Holy Spirit, have agreed to examine candidates to recognize and validate a call to ministry.
+These, "Steps to Ordination" describe the process by which the churches of Converge Northwest, in light of established and accepted norms and under the direction of the Holy Spirit, have agreed to examine candidates to recognize and validate a call to ministry.